savonet/book/streaming.md

 - _audio_ data: containing sound,
 - _video_ data: containing animated videos,
-- _midi_ data: containing notes to be played (typically, by a synthesizer).
+- _midi_ data: containing notes to be played (typically, by a synthesizer),
+- _metadata_: containing information about the current track (typically, title, artist, etc.),
+- _track marks_: indicating when a track is ending.

-The last kind of data is much less used in practice in Liquidsoap, so that we will mostly forget about it.
-Moreover, each of those channels can either contain
+The midi data is much less used in practice in Liquidsoap, so that we will mostly forget about it.
+The audio and video channels can either contain

 - _raw_ data: this data is in an internal format (usually obtained by decoding compressed files), suitable for manipulation by operators within Liquidsoap,